Politics of Somaliland: International relations

-In 2005 Somaliland joined the Unrepresented Nations and Peoples Organisation (UNPO), an international organization dedicated to the promotion of the right to self-determination.
+In 2005 Somaliland joined the Unrepresented Nations and Peoples Organization (UNPO), an international organization dedicated to the promotion of the right to self-determination.
 The UN still says there are some boundaries Somaliland will have to cross before it is recognized.

+Israel

+Israel recognized Somaliland as an independent nation on December 27, 2025, becoming the first nation to do so.
+Several other nations — notably Ethiopia — are expect to follow suit.

 Wales

 On March 1, 2006, the Welsh Assembly invited Abdirahman Mohamed Abdullahi, the speaker of the Somaliland parliament to the opening of a new Assembly building.
 Mr. Abdullahi said that Somaliland sees his invitation "as a mark of recognition by the National Assembly for Wales that [Somaliland has] legitimacy."
-The Somali community in Wales numbers 8,000-10,000, most of whom come from Somaliland.
+The Somali community in Wales numbers 8,000–10,000, most of whom come from Somaliland.

 In December 2006 representatives of the Somaliland Parliament again attended the Welsh Assembly receiving a standing ovation from its members.
 Two months earlier the Assembly approved the establishment of an aid budget for Africa.
 These moves were approved by the UK Foreign Office and Department for International Development and are seen as an attempt by the UK to encourage and reward the authorities in its former colony while avoiding the issue of formal recognition.